sagemathinc/cocalc-doc/source/software/updates-2018.rst

 .. note::

-    This is an archive of older :ref:`software-updates`.
+    This is an archive of older updates of the :ref:`legacy-software-environment`.

 .. _update-2018-12-30: